AustinCodingAcademy/ACA_academicManagerTraining/steps/classBeginning.md

 Depending on your campus, students may need key cards or fobs to enter the building.
 If this is the case it is important to do these few steps.

 1. Assign key cards/fobs (if needed).
 Be sure to create a spreadsheet that matches student names to card numbers.
+1. Write the students' names on a sticky note and attach it to the card or fob.
 1. Share the [User Agreement](https://docs.google.com/forms/d/e/1FAIpQLSdaGwT-9UU5wf5qowFis2j75L75GWIQMFHOSmpl3B1DzwO1qg/viewform) in their rocketChat channel.
 1. Require all students to complete the User Agreement form before the receive their key.